dockstore/dockstore-support/tooltester/README.md

     1. Flavour - c2.large
     1. Source - Ubuntu 18.04 image
     1. Key Pair - JenkinsMaster2
 1. SSH into the jump server and from there SSH into the master and then to slave.
-Run the setupSlave.sh in the master branch (download from this repository)
+Run the setupSlave.sh in the develop branch (download from this repository)
 1. Configure the aws cli using `sudo -u jenkins -i` and then `aws configure`.
 Use the credentials in the jenkins@jenkins-master's ~/.aws/credentials
-1. Configure slave on master Jenkin (<floating-ip>:8080): Manage Jenkins => Manage Nodes => New Node => Permanent Agent => Remote root directory: /home/jenkins
+1. Configure slave on master Jenkin (<floating-ip>:8080):
+    1. Manage Jenkins => Manage Nodes => New Node
+        1. Type in the name for the node and select permanent agent.
+Click Ok.
+        1. \# of executors - 1
+        1. Remote root directory - /home/jenkins
 1. If it's a new master, Add credentials (Kind: SSH Username with private key, Username: jenkins, private key: <same one as before, ask around for it>)
 1. If it's not a new master and there are already invalid nodes, configure and set the IP address then save.
-1. Reduce executors to 1
+    1. Host - <ip-address-slave>
+    1. Credentials - Jenkins
+    1. Host Key Verification Strategy - Non verifying Verification Strategy
+1. When in doubt, look at configuration of existing nodes.

 # Running tooltester:
 A sample config file is shown below.
 This one will run tool tester with staging and dockstore-version 1.7.0-beta.6.